McIntosh unveils C8 Vacuum Tube Preamp and MC830 Solid State Amplifier

 McIntosh says the C8 is all about flexibility for the modern music lover: you get both balanced and unbalanced inputs plus Moving Coil and Moving Magnet phono inputs with adjustable loading.
 You also get bass and treble tone controls to help with different environments, nameable inputs and the option of connecting a powered subwoofer too.

-For late-night listening, minus the complaints from your neighbours, the C8 is specified with McIntosh's High Drive Headphone Amplifier, which can drive a wide range of headphones.
+For late-night listening without the complaints from your neighbours, the C8 is specified with McIntosh's High Drive Headphone Amplifier, which can drive a wide range of headphones.
 The C8’s Home Theater Pass Through allows the C8 to be integrated into home cinema systems too.

 Input selection, bass, treble, tone bypass, balance and input offset levels can all be adjusted using the front panel knobs, or the included remote control.
 All settings, volume level and input selection are shown on the front panel display.